gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 her.
 "It wasn't your fault," she said.

 The two young women sniffled in unison, laughed shakily at the sound and then again at their own laughter.
+"It wasn't your fault about Niquolas leaving either," Queçenne continued.

+"My fault?"
+Erileine asked, bewildered.
+"Why would it be my fault?"

+Her sister studied her face.
+"His note–he was sweet on you.
+Didn't you know?"
+Queçenne smiled at Erileine's bewildered look.
+"You know, for someone who's so smart, you can be pretty stupid sometimes."

+"I guess so."
+Erileine hugged herself.  *Niquolas?* she thought.
+*Really?*

-"Don't stay up too late," Queçenne said, stepping around Erileine to go back into the house.
+"Anyway, don't stay up too late."
+Queçenne stepped around her sister to go back into the house.

 "I won't," Erileine promised.
 She stood and watched the hail bounce off the cobblestones until the draft through the partly-open door